 If You Also Earned Royalties

-If all your income derives from publishing books, you won’t have numerous 1099-MISC forms to keep track of, but you should still receive one from the company you published with.
+If all your income derives from publishing books with a single puclisher, you might not have numerous 1099-MISC forms to keep track of, but you should still receive one from the company you published with.
 This income goes on Schedule C as well.

 If you also held down a regular job during the year, you’ll only have to pay self-employment tax on the portion of the income you included on Schedule C. If you had more expenses than income from the publication of your book, this is a business loss.
 It can reduce the amount of income you have to pay taxes on, even if you earned that income from an employer.